mikro-orm/mikro-orm/README.md

 `OneToMany` and `ManyToMany` collections are stored in a `Collection` wrapper.
 It implements iterator so you can use `for of` loop to iterate through it.

+Another way to access collection items is to use bracket syntax like when you access array items.
+Keep in mind that this approach will not check if the collection is initialed, while using `get` method will throw error in this case.

+Note that array access in `Collection` is available only for reading already loaded items, you cannot add new items to `Collection` this way.

 ```typescript
 const author = orm.em.findOne(Author.name, '...', ['books']); // populating books collection